 - The user receives an invitation by email.
 Pending invitations show under Open Invitations until they accept.

-How to set what each user can access
+How to set Amazon Seller Central user permissions

 Once the user accepts, set their permissions: